Marine plastic pollution: Birds

+In the Mediterranean Sea, studies have been performed to determine how the number of microplastics on the surface level of the ocean has affected fin whale populations.
+In the study, researchers collected samples of microplastics during the day when there was little to no wave action.
+The plastic pieces collected from the samples were then observed under a microscope to determine their size and whether they were microplastics or mesoplastics.
+The fin whale population's habitat was then observed where the zooplankton population was measured along with sea surface chlorophyll levels within their habitat.
+The Tyrreno-ROMS model was used to measure the ocean current or gyres along with the sea surface temperatures in the fin whales' habitat within the Mediterranean Sea.

+The results of the studies indicated that there were high levels of microplastics within the surface level of the Mediterranean Sea which is the fin whales' habitat and serves as the location of their food source mainly during the summer months.
+The results indicate that when fin whales search for food to eat on the surface level of the ocean, they often accidentally consume microplastics.
+These microplastics have many toxins and chemicals that could harm the fin whale if they consume them as these toxins are then stored in the tissues of the fin whale for long periods of time.

 Other

-A study from 2019 indicates that the large amounts of plastic in the Great Pacific garbage patch could affect the behavior and distribution of some marine animals, as they can act as fish aggregating devices (FAD).
+A study from 2019 indicates that the large amounts of plastic in the Great Pacific Garbage Patch could affect the behavior and distribution of some marine animals, as they can act as fish aggregating devices (FAD).
 FADs can attract feeding cetaceans, thus increasing the risk of being entangled or ingesting additional plastic.

 Effects on humans

 Nanoplastics can penetrate the intestine tissue in aquatic creatures and can end up in the human food chain by inhalation (breathing) or ingestion (eating), particularly through shellfish and crustaceans.
 Ingestion of plastics has been associated with a variety of reproductive, carcinogenic, and mutagenic effects.
 The most well-known organic synthetic compound used in many plastics is bisphenol A (BPA).
 It has been linked with autoimmune disease and endocrine disrupting agents, leading to reduced male fertility and breast cancer.
+Phthalate esters are also linked to causing reproductive effects due to being found in packing products for food.
+The toxins from phthalate esters affect the developing male reproductive system.
+Diethylhexyl phthalate is also suspected to disrupt the functions of the thyroid; however, studies are currently inconclusive.

 Plastics in the human body can stop or slow down detoxification mechanisms, causing acute toxicity and lethality.
 They have the potential to affect the central nervous system and reproductive system, although this would be unlikely unless exposure levels were very high and absorption levels were increased.
 In vitro studies from human cells showed evidence that polystyrene nanoparticles are taken up and can induce oxidative stress and pro-inflammatory responses.